Electronic/fiber artwork by Phillip Stearns

 —That stuff's for little kids, Joey.
 Little kids and sissies.
 It's Little League from now on.
 Time to forget about all that music.

 Judy has a surprise planned.
 Young Kane will make a start on the Symphony No. 5 piano transcription, Mahler.
 Half-German, that's what his mother said when they first came.
 It was close enough.
 The mother was Japanese, and she wanted her son to learn the Suzuki method.
-Kane stood beside her, serious and quiet, while Judy explained that she could only teach the method she learned from her mother.
+Kane stood beside her, serious and quiet, while Judy explained she could only teach the method she learned from her mother.
 It didn't have a name, she said.

 Her fingers are giddy with anticipation, but before she can tease the keys with the opening bars the doorbell rings.
 Paulie Walsh.
-As she goes to let the child in she sets aside the familiar, dull disappointment that precedes the child's lesson every Tuesday —because Joseph didn't come —and she fills the vacant place with enough justifications to make it right.
+As she goes to let the child in she sets aside the familiar, dull disappointment preceding the child's lesson every Tuesday —because Joseph didn't come —and she fills the vacant place with enough justifications to make it right.

 Paulie is red-haired and freckled and he looks, as always, with his hair sticking out and his clothing all askew, as if he just fell from a tree-house.
 He makes Judy think of that show Joseph used to like to watch, Leave it to Beaver.